IsenGrim613/dbsetup-junit5-annotations/README.md

 Requirements:

 * Annotation target: field only<sup>[#](#fields-only)</sup>
-* Target must return or be of `com.ninja_squad.dbsetup.operation.Operation` type
+* Target must be of `com.ninja_squad.dbsetup.operation.Operation` type
-* Target can both be static or not
+* Target can both be static or not static
 * There can multiple targets
-* Targers must all be ordered either explicitly or implicitly
+* Targets must all be ordered either explicitly or implicitly

 ### @DbSetupSkipNext
 If this annotation is placed on a test method, DbSetup will not be launched for the next test.
 This is synonymous to